 How Do I Support My Kid to Choose a Sport?

 So it’s no surprise many parents want their children to get active and become athletes.
 In many cases, children aim for the sport that they already familiar with.
-When there’s a big sister playing soccer, the younger will be more likely to be interested in that field as well.
-Or parents that actively support a football team by cheering in the stands might get their son interested in playing for his high school team.
+When there’s a big sister playing soccer, the younger brother might want to play, too.
+Even watching football games on TV might get a young boy interested to join his high school team.

-Whatever your child decides to try: Stay supportive and encouraging while not pressuring them.
+Whatever your child decides to try, stay supportive and encouraging while not pressuring them.
 There are thousands of stories of young people pushed into a sport out of family tradition or high expectations that they had neither passion nor skill for.
-This often goes for considered non-typical sports like ballet for a boy or ice hockey for a girl.
-Stay positive about the general fact they want to try something new and be active.

 And if you want your child to stick with it: Be a good example and be active yourself.
 A couch potato mom or dad telling their kids about the importance of fitness and exercise is not authentic.